Blueprint-Marketing-llc/webdataconnector/ref/api_ref.md

                             <li class="tsd-description">
                                 <div class="tsd-comment tsd-typography">
                                     <div class="lead">
                                         <p>Called whenever the connector has invalid credentials and needs to reauthenticate its user.
-This method only has function during the gather data phase.</p>
+This method must be called from the init method during the gather data phase.</p>
                                     </div>
                                 </div>
                                 <h4 class="tsd-parameters-title">Parameters</h4>